Talkwondo/Coco-Bongo/README.md

 Just a small app for see the top 20 movies!

 # What this app does?
-This app for studying purposes. link to an api that shows the top 20 movies rated by users, i used these tools below:
+This app for a studying purpose. links to an api that shows the top 20 movies rated by users, I used these tools below:
 1. Login through social network (Facebook and Google).
 2. Using Redux to handle states.
-3. Using Redux-Thunk to handle async fun from moviedb API.
+3. Using Redux-Thunk to handle async functions from moviedb API.
 4. Ui was designed from my React-Native Elements library.
 5. app works on both iPhone and Android devices.